 In addition, because of their long ears, infections can be a problem.
 Regular ear cleaning is a must along with removal of excessive hair in the ear canal to prevent disease.

-Space Needs:Apartments, condos or houses will suit Poodle dogs equally well and a yard isn't necessary - though it is a plus.
+Space Needs:Apartments, condos or houses will suit Poodle dogs equally well.
+While poodles do well as indoor companions, a fenced yard or other safe outdoor area is a real plus especially if regular walks aren't always possible.

 Elderly:Poodle dogs, because of their strong affection for family and close bonding, make excellent companions for the elderly.
 The low exercise demand is also a favorable consideration.